Gauging tensor networks with belief propagation: The belief propagation gauging method

 \subsection{Using belief propagation to gauge a matrix product state}

-We will start by reviewing how to transform a matrix product state (MPS) or tensor train (TT) into the Vidal gauge \cite{Orus2008}, but reframed in the language of belief propagation.
-A MPS is a tensor network whose local tensors can be ordered linearly as $v \in \{1...L\}$, with neighboring tensors sharing one common index and $N(v) = \{v-1, v+1\}$ being the set of neighbors for tensors in the bulk of the chain:
+We will start by reviewing how to transform a matrix product state (MPS) or tensor train (TT) into the canonical form or Vidal gauge \cite{Vidal2003, Vidal2004, Orus2008, Schollwoeck2011}, but reframed in the language of belief propagation.
+A MPS is a tensor network with a linear or path graph topology.
+Labelling the vertices as $v \in \{1,...,L\}$, each vertex $v$ has neighbors $N(v) = \{v-1, v+1\}$ in the bulk of the chain:

-In the following we will show how to use belief propagation to gauge an MPS and determine the bond and local tensors which put it into the Vidal gauge.
-Let us first take a given MPS and combine it with its conjugate to create the closed tensor network which represent the square of its norm:
+Let us first take a given MPS and combine it with its conjugate to create the closed tensor network which represents the square of its norm (the `norm network'):

 The self-consistent BP equations are then